PangaeaPanga: Super Mario Maker

 In September 2015, 10 days after the American release of Super Mario Maker, Tan uploaded "Pit of Panga: P-Break".
-The level, which took five hours to create, had to be beaten beforehand to be uploaded to Super Mario Makers servers, as the game prevents players from uploading levels before clearing them in order to minimize the number of impossible levels in the game.
+The level took five hours to create and had to be beaten before upload.
 Tan beat the level in nine hours, all of which he streamed on Twitch.
 "P-Break" was a sequel to "Bomb Voyage", another difficult level Tan created.
 It took the Super Mario Maker community a collective total of 11,000 tries before speedrunner Bananasaurus Rex beat this level.

 By the end of October 2015, "P-Break" was beaten 41 times.
 After stating that "in an ideal world, no more than ten clears would satisfy me", Tan went on to create the even more difficult "Pit of Panga: U-Break", which was later awarded the world record for the "Most difficult level created in Super Mario Maker" by Guinness World Records.
 Tan influenced several other people to create unusually difficult Super Mario Maker levels.
 In an interview, Tan has stated that he never really tried to build easy levels, as he enjoys to "force players to take a single specific route", in contrast to the autonomy video games usually offer players.
 Furthermore, Tan has noted that he aims to make levels "both fair and fun, without being too aggravating or difficult", which he achieves by playtesting his levels extensively.

 One of his Super Mario Maker 2 levels, "Cyber Security 101: Brute Force", required players to enter two random eight-digit numbers, giving a player a 1 in 10 quadrillion chance of winning on a random attempt.
-Another level of his creation, "#SkipThis - Are We There Yet?", is the longest level in Super Mario Maker 2 when considering the real elapsed time from start to completion.
-This level takes 19 hours and 36 minutes to complete by combining several in-game mechanics together to pass as much real-time as possible while incrementing the in-game counter as little as possible.

-On June 1, 2021, Canadian speedrunner Warspyking became the first player to consecutively beat all 47 levels created by Tan in Super Mario Maker 1, setting the record at 8 hours, 55 minutes, and 7 seconds.
+On June 1, 2021, Canadian speedrunner Warspyking became the first player to consecutively beat all 47 levels created by Tan in Super Mario Maker, setting the record at 8 hours, 55 minutes, and 7 seconds.